yoavbls/pretty-ts-errors/packages/diagnostics-l10n/README.md

 - String encoding and multibyte characters are a thing.
 Some of the other locale's use non-ASCII characters in the diagnostics.
 How does the implementation handle this?
 Does it need to?
 - RTL languages exist, are any of them in the locales TypeScript supports?
 If so, do we need special handling?
 - How stable are the error codes?
-There was a big discussion about error codes regarding [`@ts-ignore`](https://github.com/microsoft/TypeScript/issues/19139).
-Searching the TypeScript discord shows the latest message mentioning it dates from 2022.
+According to [this reply](https://github.com/microsoft/TypeScript-Website/issues/298#issuecomment-592252428) from the TypeScript team in 2020 the error codes are unstable.